Huron Feast of the Dead: Effect of European contact on traditional mortuary customs

 Contact with Europeans introduced new goods and materials that were extremely useful in everyday life.
 The acquisition of these goods transformed Wyandot society and by extension, the nature of their mortuary customs as well.
 In the pre-contact era, material grave offerings had been minimal, but the quantity and quality of material goods offered to the deceased became a sign of reverence.
 Significant grave offerings were expected as they demonstrated the generosity and wealth of the giver, as well as theoretically guaranteeing the goodwill of the deceased souls.

 This increase was not only due to the circulation of European goods of more durable materials.
 Archaeological excavations and historical accounts indicate that it became customary to offer a great number of Indigenous items too.
 The fur trade increased the circulation of goods between native groups, and new tools facilitated craftsmanship.
 The people used their new material wealth to demonstrate devotion to the most sacred of traditional customs.

 The feast had evolved into a way to strengthen alliances, but after European contact, this became all the more important.
-It was customary to invite friends and relatives from other tribes to promote Huron unity.
+It was customary to invite friends and relatives from other tribes to promote Wendat unity.
 All communities were warned when a feast was to take place, and the dead were transported from great distances so friends and relatives could be buried together.

 Members of other native groups were often invited, in order to confirm powerful bonds, but combined burials among different tribes were rare.
 It was in this period that the Feasts of the dead were most impressive.
-The ties were reaffirmed by many gifts, and the presence of foreigners encouraged the Huron to impress their visitors.
+The ties were reaffirmed by many gifts, and the presence of foreigners encouraged the Wendat to impress their visitors.
 This change in customs both encouraged and required the fur trade, as the process of renewal of alliances was a key part of the Feasts.
 In 1636 French missionaries were invited to a ceremony to ally with, and impress, the Europeans.
 There was also a secondary motivation to confirm the ties that maintained the fur trade.